Dentist discusses protocol for the safe dental amalgam fillings removal in Greenville

 - Use of a saliva ejector to collect vapor

 Once the amalgam filling is removed, it can be replaced with composite resin or porcelain restorations that will blend in seamlessly with the tooth.
-By following this protocol for the safe removal of mercury amalgam, we maintain the safety of both the patient and the staff performing the procedure.
+By following this protocol for the safe removal of mercury amalgam, we maintain the safety of both the guest and the staff performing the procedure.

 If you are in the Greenville area and you would like to learn more about the safe removal of mercury fillings, contact Palmer Distinctive Dentistry today.